hushmesh/slate/source/includes/_extension.md

 * Then we're launching auth flow using identity.launchWebAuthFlow() method

-* After successful meshin we're getting back code which we should exchange to tokens - this logic is exactly the same as for the web and you can find more details about it in [Oauth tokens section](https://developer.hushmesh.com/#oauth-tokens)
+* After successful mesh in we're getting back code which we should exchange to tokens - this logic is exactly the same as for the web and you can find more details about it in [Oauth tokens section](https://developer.hushmesh.com/#oauth-tokens)